What is a dormant account?

 What happens to dormant bank accounts?

-A number of limits will be placed on the account to make sure no one is able to access your account.
+Limits will be placed on the account to make sure no one is able to access it.

 - ATM use is blocked